metabrainz/guidelines/Python.md

 ### Docstrings

-Unless the function is easy to understand quickly, it should probably have a docstring describing what it does, how it does it, what the arguments are, and what the expected output is.
+Unless the function is easy to understand quickly, it should have a docstring describing what it does, how it does it, what the arguments are, and what the expected output is.

 Most of our Python projects use "Google-style" docstrings: https://google.github.io/styleguide/pyguide.html?showone=Comments#Comments.